The Lake Alta hike Queenstown is a short and easily-accessible alpine hike located high up on the Remarkables Mountain Range above Queenstown.

 The track is fairly steep the entire way up to the lake, gaining approximately 220 m of elevation from the car park to Lake Alta.
 From the saddle viewpoint, expect another 150 m of elevation to reach just over 2000 m above sea level.

-More information and up-to-date track status can be found on the official DOC website.
+Tip: More information and up-to-date track status can be found on the official DOC website.

 Lake Alta Hike GPX Map

-Below I've included the Lake Alta GPX route that I recorded on my Garmin watch.
 This track might be useful for those trying to find the way up to the viewpoint on the saddle.
 However, remember that conditions change and you shouldn't rely purely on GPX.

 Best Lake Alta Viewpoint: The Saddle Scramble

-We had heard that it was possible to make an easy scramble up to the overlooking saddle directly north of Lake Alta.
 We couldn't see a marked trail, but we figured we would try our luck by walking up the rocks to the obvious rocky outcrop under the saddle.

 Once we approached the rocks, we could make out a clear scrambling route all the way to the top of the smooth, grassy saddle to the right.